OKRs vs. KPIs: What we'll explore

 Unlike KPIs, which are static performance indicators, OKRs are meant to be malleable — scrap them, update them, and renew them in line with real-time findings.
 As such, they’re continuously reviewed to ensure they’re aligned with organizational priorities.

-To exemplify these differences between OKRs vs. KPIs, let’s apply these two goal-setting frameworks with the same customer success-related situation.
+To exemplify these differences between KPIs and OKRs, let’s see how these two goal-setting frameworks with the same customer success-related situation.

 In the first scenario, you combat the higher customer support tickets with the following KPI: Complete 200 ticket responses per hour.